- •

 Cabins on board

-Some ferries from Palermo (All Ports) to Genoa offer cabins, allowing you to sleep on the ship during longer trips.
+Some ferries from Palermo to Genoa offer cabins, allowing you to sleep on the ship during longer trips.
 Cabins may include private or shared options, and pet-friendly cabins are available on some ships.

-Yes, you can book a cabin on the GNV Aurora, GNV POLARIS, GNV Sirio, gnv orion, gnv virgo ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Genoa.
+Yes, you can book a cabin on the EXCELSIOR, GNV Aurora, GNV POLARIS, GNV Sirio, LA SUPREMA, gnv orion, gnv virgo ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Genoa.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry